 A woman laying in a hospital bed with an iv drip-endocrine disruptors

-Endocrine Disruptors: An Overview on Propylparaben and Salicylic Acid
+Endocrine Disruptors in cosmetics: An Overview on Propylparaben and Salicylic Acid

 Cosmetic products are an integral part of our daily routines, and consumers are increasingly concerned about the ingredients they apply to their bodies and the potential consequences of their use.
 To protect human health, the Scientific Committee on Consumer Safety (SCCS) conducts risk assessments to address concerns related to substances that may pose potential health risks to consumers.
 The outcomes of these risk assessments can lead to the implementation of new restrictions or bans on certain substances within cosmetic products in the European Union.